somewebmedia/hc-offcanvas-nav/README.md

 ## Usage

-Be sure to call HC-Sticky once your menu element is available in the DOM.
+Be sure to call the Nav once your menu element is available in the DOM.

 #### Vanilla JS